All of the best (and worst) looks at the King’s coronation

 From Penny Mordaunt to Katy Perry: All of the best (and worst) looks at the King’s coronation

-Katy Perry, Emma Thompson and Jay Blades have wowed fans with their coronation outfits
+Katy Perry, Emma Thompson and Jay Blades wowed fans with their coronation outfits

-A mix of royals, world leaders and celebrities have flocked to Westminster Abbey today for the coronation of King Charles III.
+A mix of royals, world leaders and celebrities flocked to Westminster Abbey for the coronation of King Charles III on Saturday (6 May)

-Ranked from best to worst, here are the most eye-catching looks of the day.
+Ranked from best to worst, here were the most eye-catching looks of the day.

 Katy Perry

-“I Kissed A Girl” singer Katy Perry arrived at Westminster Abbey in a bubblegum pink tailored dress, complete with a corset-style waistcoat.
-She also wore a large matching fascinator and pearl Vivienne Westwood choker with a golden orb, paying tribute to the late designer who died last year.
+“I Kissed A Girl” singer Katy Perry arrived at Westminster Abbey in a lilac tailored dress, complete with a corset-style waistcoat by Vivienne Westwood.
+She also wore a large matching fascinator and pearl Westwood choker with a signature golden orb, paying tribute to the late designer who died last year.

 Perry will be performing at the official coronation concert on Sunday (7 May) and has been invited to stay the night at Windsor Castle following the service.

-Note: Update: as the day unfolded, it appears that Mordaunt had changed her shoes into a pair of nude heels.
-It seemed to be a comfort decision, rather than a fashion choice, after all.